Nynuphar/IDEAL-doc/docs/source/linkage.rst

 Linkage based on similarity score
 ******************************************************

 The linkage in IDEAL is performed via a similarity score calculation, calculated by a PPRL algorithm.
-In simple words, the patient information from the Hospital is compared with the Study list information, and patients are matched if the similiarity score is above 85% (set as default).
+In simple words, the patient information from the Hospital is compared with the Study list information, a score is calculated based on this similarity, and patients are matched if the similiarity score is above 85% (set as default).
 Because of this, IDEAL allows a small degree os mismatch (see section below).

 .. note::
    Note how the similarity is colour coded.